sammyhansali/weather_cheddr-weddr/README.md

     - detailed explanation with great visuals of what i did
 - move compute to a cloud service
 - CI / CD (github actions)
+- terraform for cloud services
+- look into dlthub for ingestion
+- duckdb!!! its coming up so often now